 Why NOBO hikers prefer the South Kaibab Route

-One of the biggest reasons is because it allows for a shorter rim-to-rim route.
+One of the biggest reasons is that it allows for a shorter rim-to-rim route.
 Descending on the shorter/steeper South Kaibab Trail means you can usually get an earlier start tackling the hottest part of the canyon below.
-Getting through ‘the box’ often weighs heavily on many hikers’ minds.
+Getting through “the box” (between Phantom Ranch and Cottonwood Campground) often weighs heavily on many hikers’ minds.
 So getting down to that obstacle quickly can be a major benefit.

-Saving a few miles on the descent also allows you to preserve more energy in your legs.
-Thus, you might feel fresher for the longer, harder climb up to the North Rim.
+Saving a few miles on the descent also helps hikers conserve more energy in their legs.
+This can allow an stronger ascent up the longer, harder climb to the North Rim.

 Using the South Kaibab Trail also mentally breaks the route into three roughly equal sections.
-You can compartmentalize it as a 7-mile descent, a 7-mile flat trail through the bottom of the canyon, and a 7-mile ascent to the North Rim.
+Hikers can mentally break the journey into a 7-mile descent, a 7-mile flat stretch along the canyon floor, and a 7-mile ascent to the North Rim.

-Finally, the South Kaibab Trail has spectacular views of the canyon during its descent.
+Finally, the South Kaibab Trail offers spectacular canyon views on its descent.
 The views from Ooh Ahh Point provide picturesque panoramas worthy of a National Geographic photo spread.
 And there are fewer tourists around to share it with, allowing you to revel in the Grand Canyon’s majestic beauty.

 Why SOBO hikers like the Bright Angel route

-The South Kaibab Trail may allow for a shorter rim-to-rim hike, but it’s not the preferred trail for hikers starting at the North Rim and hiking southbound.
+The South Kaibab Trail may allow for a shorter rim-to-rim hike, but it’s rarely the preferred trail for hikers starting at the North Rim and hiking southbound toward Grand Canyon Village.

-Taking the Bright Angel route allows you to ascend at a gentler grade than the South Kaibab option.
-And, there are multiple water sources along this trail to keep you hydrated during this physically demanding challenge.
+Taking the Bright Angel route allows hikers to ascend at a gentler grade than the South Kaibab option.
+Plus, there are multiple water sources along this trail to keep you hydrated during this physically demanding challenge up to the South Rim.

-The Bright Angel Route also has multiple places for you to rest in the shade.
+The Bright Angel Route also has multiple places to rest in the shade.
 This is important for hikers ascending during the mid-afternoon heat.
-Pacing your ascent is important because the last few miles below each rim are the hardest parts of this journey.
+Pacing your ascent is important because the last few miles below the rim are the hardest parts of this journey.

 Tips for R2R2R hikers